 You can also turn them into content delivery tools, such as this news bot:

 Or help users discover your content, like this health app:

 The rise of chatbots underscores another trend: the ubiquity of messaging apps.

-Consider that Facebook Messenger has more than a billion users or that Whatsapp is topping 700M users and you can see the appeal of chatbots.
 They plug right into these messaging apps, are “always on” in the background, and help outsource simple tasks.

 As AI improves, expect chatbots to catch on even more.